How Binaural Beats Work

 Though the technology itself is long-standing (dating to the mid-19th century), using binaural beats to achieve specific effects for the common consumer is fairly recent.
 Researchers are always at work developing new and more potent binaural beat series.

-There’s very good data on the general effectiveness of the science of binaural beats (here’s one study out of many).
+There’s very good data on the general effectiveness of the science of binaural beats (here’s out of many).
 However, like any other form of therapy, whether drug or non-drug, binaural beats are not 100% effective for the entire population.
 Some users respond very well to binaural beats.
 Some respond slightly well, and some don’t receive the intended results at all.

 Further, a consumer utilizing a binaural beats series meant for one result may not respond to that particular series, but may respond to a completely different series meant for a different result.
 The human brain is not only complex, it’s very individual.
 Everyone will respond differently to binaural beats.